Fat Metabolism: Degradation

 Acyl CoA is reformed in the mitochondrial matrix and carnitine is liberated.

-Deficiencies in CPT's lead to considerable muscle weakness, as fatty acids are a major fuel during muscle use.
+Deficiencies in CPT's lead to considerable muscle weakness, as fatty acids are a major fuel for muscles.

 Fatty Acid Activation and Transport